supunnilakshana/easy_arb_gen/README.md

 <!--
-This README describes the easy_csv_to_arb package.
+This README describes the easy_arb_gen package.
 If you publish this package to pub.dev, this README's contents appear on the landing page for your package.

 For information about how to write a good package README, see the guide for